 A coverstitch is also used to attach lace and trims to your garments, such as dress straps.

-A coverstitch machine is essentially an advanced serger but without the cutting attachment.
-Both a coverstitch machine and a serger are used to finish off garments and are not replacements for a standard sewing machine.
+A coverstitch machine is essentially a higher-level serger but without the cutting attachment.
+Both are used to finish off garments and are not replacements for a standard sewing machine.

 Can I Use A Standard Serger To Coverstitch?

-A standard serger doesn’t have the cover stitch option.
+No, because it doesn’t have a cover stitch option.

 Can I Buy A Serger Machine With A Coverstitch Option?

-Yes, it’s possible to buy a 2-in-1 serger and coverstitch machine, however these aren’t always the best option.
-You can’t simply switch from the serger to the coverstitch option- you need to rethread and set up your machine properly, including removing the needles.
+Yes, it’s possible to buy a 2-in-1 machine, however these aren’t always the best option.
+You can’t simply switch from the serger to the coverstitch option- you must rethread and set up your machine properly, including removing the needles.

-This would be annoying if you’re in the middle of using the serger and then need to attach a decorative piece onto your garment.
-You’d need to stop everything, and change everything over so that the machine now operates as a coverstitch machine.
+This would be annoying if you’re in the middle of using it and then have to attach a decorative piece onto your garment.
+You must stop everything, and change everything over so that the machine now operates as a coverstitch machine.
 This can take even an experienced person several minutes.

-Having a separate coverstitch machine and serger helps you create a better workflow without any disruptions.
+Having separate machines creates a better workflow without any disruptions.
 You can have both machines ready to go without having to change settings or rethread.
-Of course, you’ll not only need the budget for these machines but also the space in your sewing room.
+Of course, you’ll not only require the budget for these machines but also the space in your sewing room.